thejpster/launchpad-rs/README.md

 A bare metal example program written in Rust (https://rust-lang.org) for the Stellaris Launchpad (LM4F120 dev board).
 May also work on the very closely related Tiva-C TM4C120 Launchpad.

 The idea is that useful functionality will be moved out into separate crates.
+I'm also in the process of replacing the [lm4f120](https://crates.io/crate/lm4f120) crate with [tm4c123x-hal](https://crates.io/crate/tm4c123x-hal); the TM4C123 line replaced the LM4F120 whilst being almost perfectly compatible.
+The new crate also does things in a different way, particularly around peripherals being singletons (which makes you code safer).
+At some point I'll switch this crate to use tm4c123x.

 ## Requirements

 * rustc nightly
-* xargo
 * arm-none-eabi-gcc
 * arm-none-eabi-ar
 * arm-none-eabi-objcopy